The Ultimate Guide to the LSAT for International Students

 How Many Times Can You Take the LSAT?

-You can take the exam up to five times in a single LSAC year, which goes from August to June, up to five times over five years, or up to seven times in a lifetime.
+You can take the exam up to five times within the current reportable period and up to seven times in a lifetime.
 Tests taken before September 2019 do not count toward these totals.
 Additionally, tests from May to August 2020 do not count under these limitations.
 Keep in mind that canceled scores will count towards the limit, whereas absences and withdrawals will not.
-All scores from the past five years are reported, and either your highest score or an average of your scores will be used, depending upon your potential law school’s policy.
+All scores from the past five years are reported, and either your highest score or an average of your scores will be used, depending on your potential law school’s policy.

 How to Study for the LSAT

-PrepTests are the Law School Admission Test’s official practice tests; these are a valuable resource on the types of questions that can appear on the test.
+PrepTests are the Law School Admission Test’s official practice tests; these are a valuable resource for understanding the types of questions that can appear on the test.
 Other reputable study guide test prep materials are available from Kaplan and The Princeton Review.

 Speak with a Shorelight advisor today to start planning your next steps toward studying in the US >